Caprians Choir formed 1953

 In addition to teacher Mr Sydney Potts who was inspirational in the forming of a Boys Choir, Hugh gives credit to two scientists, with a love of music and with stalwartedness in spades..they are teachers Mr Eric Rimer and Mr Bill James.
 His praise of them is highlighted by me here to give balance, as a few contributors to this website's guestbook have expressed alternative views

-It is understood that we may expect some time in the near future the publication of Reminiscences of Old Goats (my title, not theirs) gathered from Caprians at the 50th Anniversary concert...so stay tuned
+Reminiscences of Old Goats (my title, not theirs) gathered from Caprians at the 50th Anniversary concert was published

 The following sent in by Ian Wells 10th July 2016